-For further inquiries regarding the admissions process, e-mail Nancy Dunn at ndunn@ southalabama.edu.
+For further inquiries regarding the admissions process, e-mail Alani Rodgers at arodgers@ southalabama.edu.

 Early Assurance Programs

 Diversity Recruitment and Education for Admission into Medicine (DREAM) Program

 The Diversity Recruitment and Enrichment for Admission into Medicine (DREAM) program is a summer medical school preparatory curriculum that emphasizes MCAT preparation and exposure to the rigors of medical school.